Did you know? Skipping is one way of taking your calf development to the next level.

 Calves often are an afterthought in many people's programs because of the fact they are a much smaller muscle group and not noticed.
-Well they will take notice after you blast them with the following tips and exercises!
+Blast them with the following tips and exercises!

 After you've built the base of your workout, throwing together exercises that are going to target the major muscle groups in the body including the chest, back, legs, and shoulders, one muscle group you want to make sure you don't forget is the calves.

-Calves often are an afterthought in many people's programs because of the fact they are a much smaller muscle group and not one that a lot of people take notice of.
+Calves often are an afterthought in many people's programs because they are a much smaller muscle group and not one that a lot of people take notice of.

-Here are the primary things you should be doing to put a strong focus on the calves and get some great results with regards to both strength and size.
+Here are the primary things you should be doing to put a strong focus on the calves and get some great results with regard to both strength and size.

 Cardio Training